Approximate Bayesian Computation via Population Monte Carlo and Classification: Conclusion

 \section{Conclusion}

-Our core contribution is using a population Monte Carlo scheme in which the weights are calculated using multi-class classification to produce samples from the approximate posterior distribution.
-We avoid the posterior density estimation required in LFIRE, and produce more accurate weight approximations while retaining the possibility for automatic selection of summary statistics, and the need to define a discrepancy measure and threshold.
-In using PMC we enjoy the asymptotic unbiasedness of samples, and can use all samples from all iterations after convergence has been reached.
+The core contribution of this work is the proposition of a novel method, Classification-PMC, which blends adaptive proposals and classification to efficiently produce samples from the posterior distribution without the subjectivity that is encountered in most ABC methods.
+Classification-PMC uses classification and the resulting model-class probabilities to approximate particle weights in a population Monte Carlo scheme, enjoys asymptotic unbiasedness of samples, and uses all samples from all iterations after convergence has been reached.

-In our analysis, MC PMC produced more accurate samples from the posterior than SMC ABC for comparable total simulations from the likelihood.
-MC PMC incurs an additional computational cost in fitting the multi-class classification model, so MC PMC will perform better than SMC ABC with the same computational cost when it is difficult to simulate from the likelihood, or if the classification is made suitably cheap.
-Choosing a classifier that scales well in the number of particles, with respect to both performance and time, will be important for efficient implementation of the method.
+In our experiments, Classification-PMC produces more accurate particle-weight estimates than the state-of-the-art classification approach, LFIRE, while retaining its automatic selection of summary statistics.
+Classification-PMC was shown to be more efficient than the state-of-the-art adaptive proposal approach: SMC ABC.
+However, Classification-PMC incurs an additional computational cost in fitting the classification model, so the method will have better relative performance when it is difficult to simulate from the likelihood, or if the classification is made suitably cheap.
+Given more time, an interesting research direction is the exploration of more methods that sit between simulation and classification, which includes modifying the classifier used for Classification-PMC to trade off classification accuracy and total time taken to produce samples.
+This would require a more in depth analysis of total time taken for each method, as opposed to simply recording the total number of simulations from the likelihood.